RithikaVennamaneni/RithikaVennamaneni.github.io/pages/hw6.md

 For encoding, I used the year on the x-axis and count on the y-axis.
 I included tooltips to make the chart more interactive, allowing users to hover and view exact values.
 I used a simple blue line style to maintain clarity.

-> “This plot was adapted from Homework #5, where I previously visualized a time trend using Matplotlib.
-Here, I rebuilt the chart in Altair with better tooltips and styling to match Vega-Lite standards.”

 ---